Nursing (543)

 543-101 - Nursing Fundamentals

-Focuses on basic nursing concepts that the beginning nurse will need to provide care to diverse client populations.
+This course focuses on basic nursing concepts to provide evidenced-based care to diverse patient populations across the lifespan.
 Current and historical issues impacting nursing will be explored within the scope of nursing practice.
-The nursing process will be introduced as a framework for organizing the care of clients with alterations in cognition, elimination, comfort, grief/loss, mobility, integument and fluid/electrolyte balance.
+The nursing process will be introduced as a framework for organizing the care of patients.
 (Prerequisites: Admission to Nursing program; 806-179 Advanced Anatomy and Physiology.
 Completion of or concurrent enrollment in 103-159 Computer Literacy – Microsoft Office; 890-101 College 101)

 2 Credit hours